-The Foundation contracts services to include the duties of the Chief Executive Officer from a company that is an outsourced financial and services provider for one of the Foundation's grantees.
-For the year ended September 30, 2020, the Foundation awarded \$700,000 in grant monies and line of credit to this grantee.
+The Foundation contracts services to include the duties of the Chief Executive Officer from a company that is an outsourced financial and service provider for one of the Foundation's grantees.
+For the years ended September 30, 2021 and 2020, the Foundation awarded \$771,169 and \$700,000, respectively, in grant monies and line of credit to this grantee.